 \subsection{Three-Stage Decomposition}

-We decompose agent behavior into three sequential stages, each operating at a distinct granularity.
+The three stages correspond to the three reference-patch projections the gold patch makes available---modified files, modified functions, and modified edit targets---yielding the coarsest decomposition that distinguishes navigation, comprehension, and modification without conflating them.
 Let $\mathcal{F}_T$ denote the set of files viewed during trajectory $T$, $\mathcal{H}_T$ denote the set of functions observed in agent observations, and $\mathcal{H}_{\hat{P}}$ denote the set of functions modified in the candidate patch.

 \paragraph{Stage 1: Search (File-Level).} Search quantifies the agent's ability to localize relevant files within the repository.
 Let $P_s$ and $R_s$ denote precision and recall for search: